geosolutions-it/crop-information-portal/doc/en/admin/csv/index.rst

    CSV Browser on navigation bar.

-Now you can upload your files te make the ingestion.
+Now you can upload your files to launch the ingestion.
 The file operation and the target table depends on the CSV files you upload.

 Known CSV formats
 -----------------